vext01/zesarux/README.md

 ZEsarUX includes National Semiconductor SC/MP CPU Emulator Copyright 2017 Miodrag Milanovic.
 Distributed under BSD-3 License, you may read it on the LICENSE_SCMP_CORE

+ZEsarUX includes scl2trd
+Copyright 2019 Alexander Sharikhin.
+Distributed under MIT License, you may read it on the LICENSE_scl2trd file

 Available versions for download here: